 How to set an export location for your video in Premiere Pro

 To choose your own export location, open the export window.
-You can get there through the top left menu or by using the handy shortcut Command+M (Control+M on Windows).
+You can get there through the top left menu or by using the handy shortcut (Command+M on Mac or Control+M on Windows).
 I always recommend using shortcuts to save time!

 Once the export window pops up, you’ll see a line showing where the video will be saved.
-To change it, just click on the video’s name, which is located right above that line.
+To change it, just click on the video’s name (blue text), which is located right above that line.
 A new window will open, allowing you to change the file name and, most importantly, choose the folder where you want to save the video.
 Click “Save”, then export your video.
 Done!